hning86/azuremlps/article.md

 It is a common problem when you want to build a generic machine learning workflow, train the algorithm on multiple datasets with the exact same feature set but with different feature values in order to produce models uniquely fit to a particular dataset.

 Let's say you own a global franchise of bike rental business.
 You want to build a regression model to predict the rental demand based on historic data.
 Suppose you have 1,000 rental locations across the world and you have collected a dataset that include important features such as date, time, weather, traffic, etc. for each location.
-You could build a single model that is trained on the entire dataset indiscrimintoarily.
+You could build a single model that is trained on the entire dataset indiscriminately.
 However, a better approach is to produce a regression model for each of your locations, since they varies in sizes, volume, geography, population size, bike-friendliness traffic configuration, etc.

 That being said, you probably do not want to create 1,000 experiments in Azure ML each representing a location.
 For one that's not a scalable solution.
 For two, it seems a awkward way to approach this since we are using essentially the exact same graph and choosing the exact same learning algorithm.
 The only thing different is the training dataset.